Akshay120703/Meta_Learning/README.md

 Study 1

-Using All the parameters
+(Using All the parameters)

-Correlation matrix
+Correlation matrix ----->
-Baseline models of ML
+Baseline models of ML ----->
-K-fold validation
+K-fold validation ----->
-Concatenate the results
+Concatenate the results ----->

-Meta-model
+Meta-model,
 Voting

 Last prediction

 Study 2
-Using some parameters - set 1
+(Using some parameters - set 1
-Using some parameters - set 2
+Using some parameters - set 2)

-Correlation matrix
+Correlation matrix ----->
-Dimensionality - PCA, etc.
+Dimensionality - PCA, etc. ----->
-Baseline models of ML
+Baseline models of ML ----->
-K-fold validation
+K-fold validation ----->
-Concatenate the results
+Concatenate the results ----->

-Meta-model
+Meta-model,
 Voting

 Last prediction